artsmia/artstories.md/art/doryphoros.md

 ## The Struggle to Achieve

-Polykleitos’ treatise, Canon, spelled out the requirements for beauty: balance and proportion, not only of the body as a whole, but the relationship of one part to another—finger to finger, fingers to wrist, wrist to forearm, etc.
+Polykleitos’ treatise, *Canon*, spelled out the requirements for beauty: balance and proportion, not only of the body as a whole, but the relationship of one part to another—finger to finger, fingers to wrist, wrist to forearm, etc.

 ## Perfection is Unattainable